annpedtke/CV/README.md

 - Launched after-school science programming with community garden installations at 4 public housing sites in Harlem and the Bronx.

-ENVIRONMENTAL EDUCATION ASSISTANT (SCA AmeriCorps Member),
-New York State Department of Environmental Conservation
+**Environmental Education Assistant (SCA AmeriCorps Member)**, New York State Department of Environmental Conservation
 Queens, New York     ~     July 2009 – December 2010

 - Coordinated after-school programs across 20 NYC schools and community centers.
 Created and piloted Energy Stewardship curriculum and facilitated professional development trainings to introduce educators to green curriculum resources.